-Geographic tagging is used to indicate the "service area," e.g., a city center point and diameter (representing a circle to approximate the area of the city) - not necessarily the actual area of radio reception.
+Geographic tagging of conventional frequency subcategories and talkgroup categories is used to indicate the "service area," e.g., a city center point and diameter (representing a circle to approximate the area of the city) - not necessarily the actual area of radio reception.
 The purpose of geographic tagging is to facilitate location-based scanner programming, i.e., if a person is physically located in a city then they would want to scan the frequencies for the city that they are in, not the adjacent city which they might also be able to hear.